 Past awardees have said

-An individual is eligible to apply if they have not previously won this award and are enrolled in one of the following by the date of the annual Convention:
+An individual is eligible to apply if they are enrolled in one of the following by the date of the annual Convention:

 Additionally, individuals may only apply to one of the following programs per year: